Runpython-IntroProgramming/Final-Project/functional.md

 This program will be saved on github and accessed thru RunPython.
 The user will pick one of several icons and the computer will duplicate that icon to create a desired scene.
-Icons will be: bunny, bird, flower, dog, tree,  boy The user will press a numeric key and then click on a point of the screen.
-A icon of the given number will appear on that spot.
-After all the desired icons have been placed, the user will press done.
-A confirm message will appear asking the user to type "go."
+Icons will be: bunny, bird, flower, dog, tree, boy.
+The user will click on an icon and then click on a point of the screen.
+A copy of the given icon will appear on that spot.
+After all the desired icons have been placed, the user will press return.
-The computer will then rapidly create a sophisticated image based on the previously selected icons.
 After the user is done dragging and dropping icons, he or she will press the return key.
 Then they will be able to draw with several different colors.
-This will be done by dragging the mouse across the screen while holding down exactly one alphabetic key (either g, q, o, b, p, r, or l).
+This will be done by dragging the mouse across the screen while holding down exactly one alphabetic key (either g, q, o, b, p, r, or l), and the mouse itself.
+When the user is done drawing, they will prese return and a message will display notifying them of the program's completion.
+It also explains that one can ctrl+click and the browser will allow you to save the image created.

 _________________________________________________________________________________
 DELETE later...